Mari Osmundsen

 Mari Osmundsen is the literary pseudonym of Anne Kristine Halling (born 20 June 1951), a Norwegian novelist and children's writer.
 She made her literary debut in 1978 with the novel Vi klarer det!.
-Osmundsen was awarded the Gyldendal's Endowment in 1984 (shared with Simen Skjønsberg).
+According to literary historian Øystein Rottem, this and her next novel, På vei mot himmelen (1979) are both pure social realism in the spirit of the Maoist movement AKP (m-l).